kobybrack/kobybrack/README.md

 - Hi, I’m Koby Bracekbusch
 - To prevent cheating, my school_projects repository is private.
-- I can't give out perfect score answers.
-Contact me for access.
+- I can't give out perfect-score answers to the public.
+- Please contact me for access.
 - You can reach me by email at koby@goodcode.net
 - You can also reach me by phone at 206-788-6093
 - Thank you for checking out my projects!